Last Updated :

 - The number of environmental cases has been on the rise but due to lack of benches and infrastructure, the body is unable to pronounce its judgment on time.

-- Despite various proactive support being taken by the tribunal the pollution levels has been continuously rising over the years.
+- Despite various proactive support being taken by the tribunal, the pollution levels have been continuously rising over the years.
 This is due to lack of effective support from government both at the centre as well in states.
 The inefficiency of Central and State pollution control boards is another reason for it.
 This often results in delays in implementing the tribunal’s decision.

 NGT has done well so far but many improvements are still required to make accessible, speedy and effective resolution of environmental disputes a practical reality.
 The Central and State government should work in collaboration with NGT to secure the environment with better, faster enforcement of NGT orders.
 In the act, there is a provision for appeal to the tribunal within a period of 6 months of origin of the cause of an environmental problem.
 This is small time for reflection of negative impacts of environmental changes.
 This shall be increased to considerable time.
 The government should make it more autonomous and efficient in a view to the growing concern regarding the environment and climate change.
 However, India is doing well when it comes to the environmental or climate change issue as compared to other developed and developing countries of the world.